horst3180/vertex-theme/README.md

                                Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Vertex`, `Vertex-Light` or `Vertex-Dark`.

 **Uninstall the theme**